frgossen/vecgl/README.md

 $ python3 -m pip install -r requirements.txt
 ```

-Intsall the `vecgl` package in editable mode.
+Install the `vecgl` package in editable mode.
 This makes the package (and your changes) available when running the tests.

 ```